dbt-labs/dbt-project-evaluator/.github/ISSUE_TEMPLATE/feature_request.md

 ### Are you interested in contributing this feature?
 <!---
-Let us know if you want to contribute the feature, and whether would need a hand getting started
+Let us know if you want to contribute the feature, and whether you would need a hand getting started
 --->